-It is essential that performance is directed towards ambitious goals and measured against tangible targets.
-This is the purpose of the APP and the strategic outcome-oriented goals we have formulated.
-They are more demanding than the plans and goals of the previous year and are a reflection of our collective commitment in pursuit of excellence in the execution of our duties in assisting taxpayers to resolve their complaints against the South African Revenue Service (SARS).
+It is essential that performance is measured against tangible targets but also that ambitious goals are set to make a difference - and our Strategic Plan for the next five years provides for that.
+This Strategic Plan and the strategic outcome-oriented goals we have formulated are both quantitative and qualitative improvements from what we have produced in the past.
+They are binding as to what we plan to do and achieve, and are also a reflection of our collective commitment to delivering on our mandate and our ambitious pursuit of excellence in the execution of our duties in assisting taxpayers to resolve their complaints against the South African Revenue Service (SARS).

-Clearly South Africa is going through a particularly difficult period politically and economically, a worrying combination that may put an extra burden on state coffers, as well as the financial standing of businesses, citizens and individual taxpayers in particular.
+Clearly South Africa is going through a particularly difficult period politically and economically, a worrying combination that often puts an extra burden on state coffers, as well as the financial standing of businesses, citizens and individual taxpayers in particular.
 Despite these challenges, it is important to note that ambitious goals have been set for the country to ensure, among others, economic vibrancy, increased employment opportunities and improved service delivery, as indicated in the National Development Plan (NDP) 2030.
-When preparing this APP, the challenges facing the country and plans for the future were taken into consideration, with more focus placed on how this Office could make a valuable contribution towards stimulating the country's economic growth and assisting government to achieve its long-term service delivery goals through improved tax collection.
+When preparing this Strategic Plan, the challenges facing the country and plans for the future were taken into consideration, with more focus placed on how this Office can make a valuable contribution towards stimulating the country's economic growth and assisting government to achieve its long-term service delivery goals, through improved tax collection.

-As the Office of the Tax Ombud, our role in these matters cannot be underestimated.
-Part of our strategic objectives include contributing towards improving the country's tax administration system, which involves ensuring there is balance between SARS' powers and duties on the one hand and taxpayers' rights and obligations on the other.
-When taxpayers feel that the tax system is fair and just, with effective mechanisms (such as the Office of the Tax Ombud) to guard against abuse, and to ensure that there are checks and balances, they are more likely to fulfil their tax obligations.
+As the Office of the Tax Ombud, our role in the above-mentioned matters cannot be underestimated.
+Part of our strategic objectives include contributing towards improving the country's tax administration system, which involves ensuring there is balance between SARS' powers and taxpayers' rights.
+When taxpayers feel that the tax system is fair and just, with effective mechanisms (such as the Office of the Tax Ombud) to guard against abuse and corruption, they are more likely to fulfil their tax obligations.